namikaze-40p/obsidian-bookmarks-caller/README.md

 >   - Bookmark a file
 >   - Bookmark a folder
 >   - Bookmark a search term
+>   - Bookmark a graph
 >   - Bookmark a heading
 >   - Bookmark a block
-> - Not supported: The following bookmark types.
->   - Bookmark a graph

 ## Installation